 The flowers are a striking dark blue, punctuated by deep purple markings and a bright, golden strip.
 Iris 'Harmony' will multiply easily creating lovely bright areas in your garden.
 The leaves are narrow and upright.

 Their botanical name, reticulata refers to the outer layer of the bulb which looks like a net.
-This Dwarf Iris blooms late winter to early spring.
+This one is a result of a hybridisation between I. histrioides.

 Full Sun to Semi Shade